#1 Alternative Routes

-Motorcycles and Mountain Bikes are not recommended (or not allowed, depending on the latest flavor of the ever changing rules here) in Sagarmatha National Park, on the Nepal side of Mt Everest.
+Motorcycles and Mountain Bikes are not recommended (or not allowed, depending on the latest flavor of the ever-changing rules here) in Sagarmatha National Park, on the Nepal side of Mt Everest.
 So if you want to ride while having epic views of Mt Everest you have a couple of options.

 On the Nepal side, you can ride up to Pikey Peak with your mountain bike.
-It’s a bit farther away from Everest, but offers amazing, expansive views of Everest and other mountains.
-On your motorcycle you can tour the mountain roads leading to the trailheads in Sallerie and Bhandar, but you won't see Everest from your bike.
+It’s a bit farther away from Everest but offers amazing, expansive views of Everest and other mountains.
+On your motorcycle, you can tour the mountain roads leading to the trailheads in Sallerie and Bhandar, but you won't see Everest from your bike.

 An even more interesting option is to ride into Tibet all the way to the Tibetan Everest Basecamp.
 You can do this by motorcycle and mountain bike.

-#3 Higher-End Lodges
+#3 Stay at Higher-End Lodges

 You can also stay in tents, which may sound like roughing it, but Nepal style camping treks are more like "Glamping".
-All equipment and food is usually carried by porters, and your camp will be fully set up by staff, while the cooking team will prepare delicious meals.
+All equipment and food are usually carried by porters, and your camp will be fully set up by staff, while the cooking team will prepare delicious meals.